 These diverse stories were filmed in a non-academic context and a dynamic style, aimed at presenting them in an engaging and unique manner that would challenge the traditional perceptions of academics.

 The campaign was supported with a programme of social media content, aimed at sparking debate around the specific issues.
-All content was amplified through highly targeted social advertising, including re-targeting audiences who had previously engaged with Emerald on gender equality issues.
+All content was amplified through highly targeted social media advertising, including re-targeting audiences who had previously engaged with Emerald on gender equality issues.

 - 88% share of voice versus competitors around International Women’s Day – a 40% increase on everyday ‘baseline’ levels